douglasalipio/android_posts_list/README.md

 - Junit4

 ### Focus on architecture or UI.
 Which one you prefer of the two options and why?
-I prefer to spend more efforts on developing activities related to the architecture of the project because I have professional experiences in the area and I like studying this field in my free time subjects related to design patterns, how to keep the code clean, refactoring of legacy projects, bug fixes, and so on.
+I have professional experience developing activities related to project architectures.
+Consequently, in most cases, I prefer to spend more efforts on the architectural area.
+In my free time, I also like studying subjects and best practices in this field, for instance, design patterns, how to keep the code clean, refactoring legacy projects, bug fixes, and so on.